 - Why Integrate Azure DevOps and GitHub

-- How to Choose the Right Technology for Setting Up Your Integration
+- How to Choose the Right Solution for Setting Up Your Integration

 - Architecture, Security, and Deployment for an Azure DevOps GitHub Integration